NATO’s response to hybrid threats

 Training, exercises and education also play a significant role in preparing to counter hybrid threats.
 This includes exercising of decision–making processes and joint military and non-military responses in cooperation with other actors.

 To deter hybrid threats, NATO is resolved to act promptly, whenever and wherever necessary.
 It continues to increase the readiness and preparedness of its forces, and has strengthened its decision-making process and its command structure as part of its deterrence and defence posture.
 This sends a strong signal that the Alliance is improving both its political and military responsiveness and its ability to deploy appropriate forces to the right place at the right time.
 Furthermore, NATO has expanded its toolbox to counter hybrid threats.
 Allies have developed comprehensive preventive and response options.
 These options combine civil and military tools, which can be tailored for responding to specific situations.

 If deterrence should fail, NATO stands ready to defend any Ally against any threat.
 To this end, NATO forces have to be able to react in a quick and agile way, whenever and wherever needed.

-In addition, Centres of Excellence work alongside and contribute knowledge and expertise to the Alliance.
+In addition to cooperation with specific partners, Centres of Excellence work alongside and contribute knowledge and expertise to the Alliance.
 They are international research centres that are nationally or multi-nationally funded and staffed.